MiXiT 2017: The Tech Part

 Following the Rule of Least Power, his goal was to show that CSS was powerful enough that you often don't need JavaScript nor pre-processors at all.
 His talk was a succession of small tricks to achieve more and more complex effects.
 Here is a small sample:

-• By using currentColor and alpha-transparency it's often possible to style a complete element with one simple color without requiring variables.
+and alpha-transparency it's often possible to style a complete element with one simple color without requiring variables. - Using

-• Using a content spanned on several lines using \a, clever UTF-8 chars and an animation let you create a nice loader.
+, clever UTF-8 chars and an animation let you create a nice loader. - Linking a

-• Linking a label to its checkbox on top of the page let you add a global state to the page.
+on top of the page let you add a global state to the page. - Adding a

-• <details> and <summary> are default HTML5 tags for a collapsible, and dialog can be used for modals (along with the full-screen backdrop with pointer-events: none.
+can be used for modals (along with the full-screen backdrop withpointer-events: none

 Being a developer after 40